Choi Hyun-wook: Career

-Choi made his debut as an actor on the 2019 WhyNot Media's web series Real: Time: Love, playing the role of Moon Ye-chan.
-Originally, he wasn't planning to pass the audition for the program, as he only wanted to gain experience.
-But, to his surprise, he was offered the role.

 On March 23, 2020, Gold Medalist confirmed that Choi has been cast for the web drama Pop Out Boy!, based on the popular webtoon of the same name.
 The series began filming the following month.
 It started to air on June 25.

 In April 2021, Choi appeared in a SBS drama Taxi Driver as Park Seung-tae, a school bully.
 He was the antagonist on the series' episode 3 and 4.
 A month earlier, he was selected to star in another SBS drama, Racket Boys.
 Choi briefly appeared on Jirisan as Lim Cheol-kyeong in a flashback with Seo Yi-kang, one of the main characters.

+In 2022, Choi rose in popularity after he starred in the coming-of-age television series Twenty-Five Twenty-One alongside Kim Tae-ri, Nam Joo-hyuk, Kim Ji-yeon and Lee Joo-myung.
+The same year, he starred in the television series Weak Hero Class 1 alongside Hong Kyung and Park Ji-hoon.

+In 2023, he starred in Twinkling Watermelon alongside Ryeoun, Seol In-ah and Shin Eun-soo.

+In May 2025, it was revealed that Choi reprised his role of An Soo-ho, from series Weak Hero Class 1 in second season but as Special appearance.